Rose Ogega: Other considerations

-Ogega has in the past served as a member of the board at Barclays Bank of Kenya, UAP Old Mutual Holdings and as the chairperson of the advisory board of Women Enterprise Fund (WEF).
+Ogega has been a member of the board at Barclays Bank of Kenya, UAP Old Mutual Holdings and as the chairperson of the advisory board of Women Enterprise Fund (WEF).
 WEF aims to empower poor women through wealth creation and enable them to have choices and live with dignity.
-She has also served as the chairperson of the Institute of Certified Public Accountants of Kenya (ICPAK).
+She has also been the chairperson of the Institute of Certified Public Accountants of Kenya (ICPAK).